-In the absence of the Development Plan, the evolution of soil would be dependent on developments which take place.
+In the absence of the development plan, the evolution of soil would be dependent on developments which take place.

-The currently proposed Soil Directive suggests encouraging the rehabilitation of brownfield sites, thus reducing the depletion of Greenfield sites.
-However, in the absence of the Plan, there would be no framework for the direction of growth towards brownfield sites, where such direction is appropriate.
+The currently proposed Soil Directive suggests encouraging the rehabilitation of Brownfield sites, thus reducing the depletion of greenfield sites.
+However, in the absence of the Plan, there would be no framework for the direction of growth towards Brownfield sites, where such development is appropriate.
 There would be no framework within which the cumulative effects of wind farm construction could be assessed against the potential for soil erosion.